mattyoung101/aspire_rv32/README.md

 TODO

 In the `programs` directory, there are some test programs that you can compile with Clang for the processor.
-There is a README in that directory explaining the process.
+There is a README in that directory explaining the process including setting up the toolchain.

-In the `baseline_emulator` directory, there is a baseline emulator for the processor based on the libriscv project.
+In the `emulation` directory, there is an emulator for the processor.
 This is used for differential fuzzing against a Verilator model to verify the processor and find implementation bugs.
 There is a README in that directory explaining the process.

 ### Synthesising and deploying the processor
 TODO